kishoredhondhu/ai-ticket-resolution-system/README.md

 ### 🙏 Acknowledgements

 - FastAPI + Pydantic for the backend foundation.
-- Hugging Face + Azure OpenAI for AI inference options.
+- Hugging Face Inference API for AI capabilities.
 - React, Vite, Vitest, and Testing Library for the frontend stack.
 - Railway + Nixpacks for turn-key deployments.